 Contrary to popular belief that fax machines are dead, many people are still faxing documents locally or overseas.
-Government agencies and officials use fax to send and sensitive documents.
+Government agencies and officials use fax to send sensitive documents.
 The same goes for medical practitioners and healthcare professionals who fax patients’ information and disclose health status in particular situations.
 In addition, banks, credit unions, and other financial institutions still prefer to fax account holders’ data.

 For people who need to send fax occasionally, buying a fax machine isn’t practical, so another option is to send and receive faxes is through stores and outlets that offer self-service fax services.
-However, there’s a better way to send a fax, whether it’s just one page or hundreds of pages.
+However, there’s a better way to send a fax, whether just one page or hundreds of pages.
 Online fax services are generally convenient, affordable, and easy to use.

 Why Should You Fax Online Instead?

 When you fax online, you eliminate the nitty-gritty stuff of preparing the fax machine and paper.
 Most online fax services have a platform or software, which you can download on your mobile device and computer.
-From there, you can send a fax as if you’re sending an email.
+You can send a fax as if you’re sending an email.
 This is one of the reasons why transitioning to mobile apps is the most efficient way to work without interrupting the workflow.

 Legacy fax machines use ink to print the images or texts transmitted to the recipients’ fax numbers.
-Meanwhile, when sending fax online through a mobile app, you take a photo of the document, and the application itself will optimize it so it can be printable on the receiving end.
+Meanwhile, when sending a fax online through a mobile app, you take a photo of the document, and the application itself will optimize it so it can be printable on the receiving end.